haurog/Warrant-Canary/README.md

 # Final Project: A warrant canary with enclosed funds

-The idea of this project is to build a warrant canary contract, which allows users of the contract to passively inform a broad audience that a certain event has happened by not updating the a timestamp (blocknumber) in the contract.
+The idea of this project is to build a [warrant canary contract](https://en.wikipedia.org/wiki/Warrant_canary), which allows users of the contract to passively inform a broad audience that a certain event has happened by not updating the a timestamp in the contract.
 Additionally, a user can enclose funds in the contract which can be moved by a predefined third party to their own wallet.
+In this configuration the contract acts like a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch).

 A **user** can do several different interactions:

 * Create a warrant canary.
 To do this he needs to:
-  1. Define a time after which the warrant canary expires if the blocktime is not updated.
+  1. Define a time after which the warrant canary expires if the expiration time is not updated.
-  2. Add a short description of the purpose of the warrant canary
+  2. Add a short description of the purpose of the warrant canary.
-  3. Add a trusted third party if necessary. (wallet address)
+  3. Add a trusted third party if necessary. (wallet address).
 * Update the timestamp to prove that a certain event did not happen yet.
 * Move funds to the warrant canary.
 * Update the time after which the warrant canary expires.
-* Update the wallet address of the trusted third party
+* Update the wallet address of the trusted third party.
 * Remove funds from the warrant canary.
-* Delete the warrant canary (and withdraw all enclosed funds)
+* Delete the warrant canary.

-A **trusted third party** can only withdraw funds if the warrant canary has expired (some predefined time has passed since last timestamp update)
+A **trusted third party** can:
+* Withdraw funds if the warrant canary has expired.
+* Delete the warrant canary if it has expired.

-The **general audience** can check if the warrant canary has expired and therefore know, that a certain event has happened.
+The **general audience** can:
+* Check if the warrant canary has expired and therefore know, that a certain event has happened
+* Add funds to any warrant canary.

 The **owner** of the contract can:
 * Pause the contract so no new warrant canaries can be created and no funds can be added to existing ones.
 Withdrawing and updating expiration is still possible.
 * Withdraw excess funds, meaning funds that are not associated with a warrant canary.
+(This functionality is tested in the smart contract tests)
-* Withdraw ERC-20 tokens which have been sent to the address accidentally.
+* Withdraw ERC-20 tokens which have been sent to the address accidentally. -> not implemented.

 ### Website

-The websity is deplyed using netlify: https://warrantcanary.netlify.app/
+The websity is deployed using netlify: https://warrantcanary.netlify.app/

 ### Deployed Address